-Under Federal Law No. 152-FZ of July 27, 2006 on Personal Data (Personal Data Law), a data operator must take necessary and sufficient protective security measures to protect personal data.
+Under Federal Law No. 152-FZ on Personal Data (July 27, 2006) (Personal Data Law), a data operator must take necessary and sufficient protective security measures to protect personal data.
 These measures include the following:

-- Appointing a data protection officer. - Adopting a privacy and data protection policy and other documents, including corporate orders and rules, intended to prevent and detect breaches and violations of the Personal Data Law. - Implementing other relevant legal, organizational, and technical security measures. - Performing internal assessments and audits to ensure compliance with the Personal Data Law and the data operator's internal policies. - Evaluating harm caused to data subjects in the event of a breach. - Training employees on the relevant provisions of the Personal Data Law and internal data protection policies.
+• Appointing a data protection officer.

+- Adopting a privacy and data protection policy and other documents, including corporate orders and rules, intended to prevent and detect breaches and violations of the Personal Data Law. - Implementing other relevant legal, organizational, and technical security measures. - Performing internal assessments and audits to ensure compliance with the Personal Data Law and the data operator's internal policies. - Evaluating harm caused to data subjects in the event of a breach. - Training employees on the relevant provisions of the Personal Data Law and internal data protection policies.

-(Article 18.1(1)(1) to (6); Personal Data Law.)
+(Article 18.1(1); Personal Data Law.)